chocolate-doom/chocolate-doom/docs/crispness.md

   * In Automap.
   * Never (default).

+* Level Stats Format

+  * Ratio: Show stats as x/y, where x is the current number achieved and y is the total (default).
+  * Remaining: Show the number remaining, counting down to 0.
+  * Percent: Show percentage completion, similar to the stats screen at the end of the map.
+  * Boolean: Show "Yes" if you've found/killed everything for that particular stat, or "No" otherwise.

 * Show Level Time

   Show the time that has ticked away since the level started in the top left corner of the screen (MM:SS).